1001 FREE Yoga Class Planning Tips And Downloadable Yoga Class Handouts…Plus My 5-Step Formula For Creating A Memorable Yoga Class Plan

 The biggest mistake a newbie yoga teacher makes is to create a new yoga lesson plan for each yoga class.

 I used to do it.
 Why?
 Because I thought I was over-delivering value.
 Because I thought I was being a fabulous yoga teacher.

 It takes too much time to create a new yoga lesson plan for each class, and your students won’t like it.
 That’s two really good reasons to only create one lesson plan every 6 weeks (or 10 weeks if you run your classes every 10 weeks).

 Creating a new yoga lesson plan for every class means your students never get their “groove on”.

-Creating a new yoga lesson plan for every class means your students don’t have time to learn anything because you’ve giving them something new in every class.
+Creating a new yoga lesson plan for every class means your students don’t have time to learn anything because you’ve given them something new in every class.
 If you teach from the same yoga lesson plan for 6 or 10 weeks they get to groove some of the sequence and mental/emotional teachings into their DNA.

 So, trust me on this one.
 Your students want continuity for 6 or 10 weeks.

 That means resisting your A Type Personality (got to be the best at everything you do) urge to create a new yoga lesson plan every week.

 Time to click the Pause Button.
 If you’re A Type Personality, please read the above section several times.